-The value of Project power is quantified through three market products: energy value, capacity value, and renewable energy credits (RECs).
+The value of Project power is quantified through two market products: energy value and capacity value.
 Energy produced by the plant is based on California Independent System Operator wholesale market prices.
 Capacity value is based on expected future capacity prices.
-REC prices are based on the expected price to buy or sell RECs in the future.
 These costs would be the annual costs paid to a qualifying facility or independent power producer type resource for replacement capacity, energy, and O&M. The fuel value represents the largest contribution to the overall costs.

-The Project's value is determined by first estimating the production of the powerplant.
-The estimated annual amount of energy produced from the Project was derived from a 20-year annual average of historical production from 2003 to 2023.
+The Project's projected value is determined by first estimating the production of the powerplant, which may be influenced by the annual snowpack and daily weather patterns.
+The estimated annual amount of energy produced from the Project was derived from the average generation over the term of the current license (1997 to 2023).

-The forecasted production (megawatt hours [MWh]) for the Project was multiplied by the marginal energy cost forecast and the RECs price forecast, and the expected capacity of the Project was multiplied by the marginal capacity cost forecast.
-The sum of the three products is the total value that SCE would expect from the power being provided by this Project.
+The forecasted production (megawatt-hours [MWh]) for the Project was multiplied by the marginal energy cost forecast, and the expected capacity of the Project was multiplied by the marginal capacity cost forecast.
+The sum of the two products is the total value that SCE would expect from the power being provided by this Project.